 The anchor institutional investors subscribing to the financing, advised by WFW, included Aviva Investors, Legal & General Investment Management Real Assets and Macquarie Infrastructure Debt Investment Solutions (MIDIS).
 The project benefits from two £150 per MWh contracts for difference (CfDs) awarded in 2014 and the bond is the first non-recourse, investment-grade bond to be used on a construction-stage offshore wind farm in the UK.
-The senior secured project debt consists of a combination of 16-year amortising CPI linked and fixed rate bonds, rated by Moody’s.
+The senior secured project debt consists of a combination of 16-year amortising CPI linked and fixed rate bonds.

 Walney Extension is located approximately 19km from the Walney Island coast in Cumbria and covers an area of 145km2.
 With a total capacity of 659 MW it will be the world’s largest offshore wind farm once online (expected in Q2 2018).
 It will comprise a total of 87 wind turbines: 40 MHI Vestas V164-8.0MW turbines and 47 Siemens Gamesa SWT-7.0 MW-154 turbines. Ørsted is constructing the wind farm under a full-scope EPC contract as well as providing long-term operations and maintenance services from its O&M base in Barrow-in-Furness and a route to market for the power generated by the project.